RNA splicing: tRNA splicing

 tRNA (also tRNA-like) splicing is another rare form of splicing that usually occurs in tRNA.
 The splicing reaction involves a different biochemistry than the spliceosomal and self-splicing pathways.

 In the yeast Saccharomyces cerevisiae, a yeast tRNA splicing endonuclease heterotetramer, composed of TSEN54, TSEN2, TSEN34, and TSEN15, cleaves pre-tRNA at two sites in the acceptor loop to form a 5'-half tRNA, terminating at a 2',3'-cyclic phosphodiester group, and a 3'-half tRNA, terminating at a 5'-hydroxyl group, along with a discarded intron.
 Yeast tRNA kinase then phosphorylates the 5'-hydroxyl group using adenosine triphosphate.
 Yeast tRNA cyclic phosphodiesterase cleaves the cyclic phosphodiester group to form a 2'-phosphorylated 3' end.
 Yeast tRNA ligase adds an adenosine monophosphate group to the 5' end of the 3'-half and joins the two halves together.
 NAD-dependent 2'-phosphotransferase then removes the 2'-phosphate group.

+SOS splicing

+SOS splicing was discovered in Caenorhabditis elegans where it protects genes from DNA-transposon-mediated disruption by removing transposable elements (TEs) from mRNAs.
+The process also occurs in humans and operates independently of the spliceosome.
+Three proteins are required for SOS splicing: AKAP17A (an mRNA-binding protein); RTCB (an RNA ligase), and CAAP1 (which connects RTCB and AKAP17A).